 With a low budget and very little work, you can turn even the ugliest of floors into something more striking and modern.

-Indeed, the availability of floor coverings means there is a lot to consider and, along with carpet, there’s laminate flooring, vinyl flooring, wood flooring, stone tiles, porcelain tiles, and rubber flooring among them.
+Indeed, the availability of coverings means there is a lot to consider and, along with carpet, there’s laminate flooring, vinyl, wood, stone tiles, porcelain tiles, and rubber flooring among them.

 The various types of flooring available

 So, in no particular order, let’s have a look at the various types of flooring available.

 The pros of and cons of using carpet

 Traditionally, everyone’s room in a home was carpeted.
 And though carpet can be a great choice for a living room, it may not be the best option for a bathroom that may become wet on a regular basis.

 There’s also a wide range of styles, sizes, colours, as well as patterns to choose from to make them a sound choice.

 - Deliver a cosy and warm feeling to the look and style of a home;

 - Available in a wide range of budgets so you can get a style that is inexpensive to stretch between the walls.